arturlaskowski/bigos-app/README.md

 Using maven modules protects against improper use of the given layers.
 In the `pom.xml` file, the dependencies between layers can be defined.
-For example, the domain module depends only on the common-domain module [pom.xml from order-domain](order-service/pom.xml)
+For example, the domain module depends only on the common-domain module [pom.xml from order domain layer](order-service/order-domain/pom.xml)
 The correctness of the proper use of the application's layers is also protected by architecture tests written using ArchUnit.